 10. Use Glass Partitions for a Seamless Look

-Glass partitions are a stylish way to define different areas in a small ensuite bathroom.
+Glass partitions are a stylish way to define different areas in a small bathroom.
 They create a sense of openness while separating the shower from the rest of the space.
+To create a modern appearance, choose a frameless glass design or one with a contemporary metal frame.

 11. Add Vertical Storage Solutions

 When floor space is limited, think vertically!
-Vertical storage solutions, such as tall cabinets, ladder shelves, or wall-mounted organizers, can help you maximize every inch of your tiny ensuite bathroom.
+Vertical storage solutions such as tall, narrow cabinets or wall-mounted organizers can help you maximize every inch of your tiny ensuite.
+Install a floor-to-ceiling cabinet to store towels, toiletries, and cleaning supplies, or use a ladder shelf to display towels and plants.

 12. Choose Compact Fixtures and Fittings